CLI Reference nfltr

 nfltr command jq .

-# Python script with a share URL
+# Python script (share URL included automatically)

-nfltr command python3 myscript.py --share
+nfltr command python3 myscript.py

 # Shell pipeline